What Nick Saban said about Deion Sanders landing Travis Hunter, nation's No. 1 recruit

 Hunter, a 6-foot-1, 165-pound cornerback, became the highest rated commit ever for Jackson State and an HBCU school.

-LIVE UPDATES: Alabama football national signing day 2022 class: See who Nick Saban added in early period

-MEET THE CLASS: Alabama football signing class 2022: What to expect from every player Nick Saban signed

-This article originally appeared on The Tuscaloosa News: What Nick Saban said about Deion Sanders landing Travis Hunter, nation's No. 1 recruit
+This article originally appeared on The Tuscaloosa News: Nick Saban talks Deion Sanders landing Travis Hunter, top recruit